Dulan Site

 The Dulan Site (都蘭遺址 (都兰遗址, Dōulán Yízhǐ)) is an archaeological site in Dulan Village, Donghe Township, Taitung County, Taiwan.

 History

-During the Japanese rule of Taiwan, a rectangular stony coffin was excavated in the area.
-Following the investigation by Academia Sinica, it led to the discovery of a giant stone piles.
+During Japanese rule of Taiwan, a rectangular stony coffin was excavated in the area.
+Further investigation by Academia Sinica led to the discovery of a giant stone pile.
 The site and objects date back to 3,000 years ago.
 It is now considered a cultural heritage and third grade historical site.

 Features

 The area is divided into two areas, which are the stony coffin area and the stony wall area.
 Footpaths and explanatory signs are available within the vicinity.